 To mark this important anniversary, we have been able to publish a booklet telling the story of the club over its 200 year history.
-Copies are now available to purchase for £5.
-Click Anniversary Booklet to order a copy.
+Sadly, the booklet is now sold out.

 We are also producing a photo display for the clubhouse when it reopens.
 In the meantime, some of the photos from the archives are displayed below.
 The originals of the photographs shown here can be viewed at the Hampshire Records Office, Sussex Street, Winchester, SO23 8TH, Tel: 01962 846154, email: email@example.com, website: www.hants.gov.uk/archives